-Rank/Position Working as a Platoon Captain Working as an Administrative Captain Platoon Lieutenant 10% of their base wage 21% of their base wage Administrative 0.0% increase if Admin wage is 10% of their base wage Lieutenant maintained.
+Rank/Position Working as a Platoon Captain Working as an Administrative Captain Platoon 10% of their base wage 21% of their base wage Lieutenant Administrative 0.0% increase if Admin 10% of their base wage Lieutenant wage is maintained.

-15.1.4 Firefighters, Engineers, Staff Assistants and Paramedics Acting as Lieutenants
+15.1.4.
+Firefighters, Engineers, Staff Assistants and Paramedics Acting as Lieutenants

-- 15.1.4.1 Total hours of Acting Lieutenant and Lieutenant experience are not applicable to the oneyear probationary period that newly promoted Lieutenants currently serve.
-It applies to pay grade only. - For purposes of tracking hours, January 1, 2000 (the start of Telestaff) will be used to calculate total hours of Acting Lieutenant time. - Should a member certified as an Acting Lieutenant promote to the position of Lieutenant, their total hours (assigned as both an Acting Lieutenant and as Lieutenant) will be the determining factor in moving from the Probationary Lieutenant's pay to full Lieutenant's pay.
-When the individual reaches 2160 total hours of Acting Lieutenant and Lieutenant experience, the member will be paid at the top Lieutenant step. - 15.1.4.2 Employees assigned to fill the position of an Acting Lieutenant on an Engine Company or Ladder Company shall be compensated based upon the chart below:
+15.1.4.1.
+Total hours of Acting Lieutenant and Lieutenant experience are not applicable to the one-year probationary period that newly promoted Lieutenants currently serve.
+It applies to pay grade only.

+For the purpose of tracking hours, January 1, 2000 (the start of Telestaff) will be used to calculate total hours of Acting Lieutenant time.

+Should a member certified as an Acting Lieutenant promote to the position of Lieutenant, their total hours (assigned as both an Acting Lieutenant, Lieutenant, MSO, and Acting MSO) will be the determining factor in moving from the Probationary Lieutenant's pay to full Lieutenant's pay.

+When the individual reaches 2160 total hours of Acting Lieutenant, Lieutenant, MSO, and Acting MSO experience, the member will be paid at the top Lieutenant step.

+15.1.4.2.
+Employees assigned to fill the position of an Acting Lieutenant on an Engine Company or Ladder Company, will either be compensated at the top Lieutenant base wage rate provided they have 2160 total hours or more of Acting Lieutenant and Lieutenant experience, otherwise they shall be compensated at the beginning Lieutenant base wage rate (i.e. Step 4). based upon the chart below:

-Rank/Position Fewer than 2160 hours 2160 hours or more Firefighter 9.47% of their base wage 16.25% of their base wage Engineer 4.26% of their base wage 10.7% of their base wage Staff Assistant 3.27% of their base wage 9.67% of their base wage Paramedic 0.0% added 1.08% added Vested Paramedic Not to exceed 9.47% of Step 5 Firefighter Not to exceed 16.25% of Step 5 Firefighter
+Rank/Position Fewer than 2160 hours 2160 hours or more Firefighter 11.12% of their base wage 18.0% of their base wage Engineer er 3.85% of their base wage 10.28% of their base wage Staff Assistant 2.89% of their base wage 9.26% of their base wage Paramedic 0.0% added 0.21% added Vested Not to exceed 11.12% of Not to exceed 18.0% of Step 5 Paramedic Step 5 Firefighter Firefighter